PascaleSennhauser/Quizz_App/README.md

 # Quizz App
-Help Coco the Corgi-lady retrieve her bone by answering all the questions correctly.<br>
+Help Coco the Corgi-lady retrieve her bone by answering all the questions correctly.<br><br>
 Let me know if you could help Coco :)